How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 1. Contrast Ratio

-You will understand it more if you compare two TVs, one with a poor contrast ratio and another with a high contrast ratio, side by side.
+You will feel it more if you compare two TVs, one with a poor contrast ratio and another with a high contrast ratio, side by side.

-You will notice that the blacks in the former TV appear slightly washed out and not so dark.
+You would notice that the blacks in the former TV appear slightly washed out and not so dark.
 While, in the latter, they appear clear and distinct.

 2. Color Accuracy